Motivic cohomology of equicharacteristic schemes: Introduction

-In this article, which builds on our joint work with T.~Bachmann about cdh-local motivic cohomology \cite{BachmannElmantoMorrow}, we construct such motivic complexes $\bb Z(j)^\sub{mot}(X)$ whenever $X$ is a quasi-compact, quasi-separated scheme of equal characteristic.\footnote{By {\em equal characteristic} we mean that the structure map $X\to\opp{Spec} \bb Z$ factors through $\opp{Spec}\bb Q$ or $\opp{Spec}\bb F_p$ for some prime number $p$.
-The main definition of this paper, namely gluing filtrations on $\KH(X)$ and $\TC(X)$ in order to define motivic cohomology of $X$, can be adapted to work without the equicharacteristic assumption, i.e., on any qcqs scheme, but the resulting theory is incomplete in mixed characteristic.
-See forthcoming work of Bouis, whose earlier work on the syntomic cohomology of valuation rings \cite{Bouis2022} means that the theory currently works best in certain highly ramified situations, such as for schemes defined over a perfectoid valuation ring.} For the rest of the introduction let $\bb F$ be a prime field, i.e., $\bb Q$ or $\bb F_p$ for some prime number $p$.
+In this article, which builds on our joint work with T.~Bachmann about $\bb A^1$-invariant motivic cohomology \cite{BachmannElmantoMorrow}, we construct such motivic complexes $\bb Z(j)^\sub{mot}(X)$ whenever $X$ is a quasi-compact, quasi-separated scheme of equal characteristic.\footnote{By {\em equal characteristic} we mean that the structure map $X\to\Spec(\bb Z)$ factors through $\Spec(\bb Q)$ or $\Spec(\bb F_p)$ for some prime number $p$.
+The equal characteristic assumption which runs throughout this paper has been removed by Bouis \cite{Bouis2025, Bouis2025a, Bouis2025b}, whose work therefore provides a robust theory of motivic cohomology for arbitrary quasi-compact, quasi-separated schemes.} For the rest of the introduction let $\bb F$ be a prime field, i.e., $\bb Q$ or $\bb F_p$ for some prime number $p$.

 \begin{theorem} There exist finitary Nisnevich sheaves